South West Outdoor Festival information

 Day visitors are very welcome to attend the festival on the Saturday and Sunday, when they can take part in numerous activities, events and adventures, many of which are free.
-Parking is available in a dedicated area next to the festival site, which is at the western end of Cheddar Gorge, directly above Black Rock, with vehicle access via Warren Farm in Blagdon (postcode: BS40 7XR, see below for more detailed directions).
-Please do not attempt to park in the gorge and walk up, as this area will have extremely limited space and we cannot allow you to obstruct the road in any way, as this will present a real danger to cyclists, pedestrians and other drivers.
+Parking is available in a dedicated area next to the festival site.
+Please do not attempt to park in the road and walk up, as this area will have extremely limited space and we cannot allow you to obstruct the road in any way, as this will present a real danger to cyclists, pedestrians and other drivers.
 The site’s capacity to accommodate day visitors is finite, and we may have to restrict numbers – the best way to avoid disappointment and save money is to prepay.
-Tickets are £5 per adult and £15 per family when booked in advance, or £10 and £30 respectively if you pay at the gate.

 The South West Outdoor Festival welcomes both experienced campers and those new to the joys of sleeping under canvas beneath the kaleidoscopic night sky.
-We have a range of camping options available to suit people's varying preferences – standard camping for the self-sufficient, glamping (bell tent and some equipment supplied, just bring yourself and a sleeping bag) and campervan sites (BYO van, no electricity provided).
+We have a range of camping options available to suit people's varying preferences – standard camping for the self-sufficient, glamping and campervan sites (BYO van, no electricity provided).
 However, the number of sites is strictly limited and we have already received a large amount of interest, so please book early to avoid disappointment.
-Campers are urged to arrive as early as possible on the Friday afternoon, to make the most of the weekend.
 Standard Camping sites will self-selected on a first-come-first-pitch basis, and Glamping tents and Campervan Sites will be allocated in a similar fashion.

 Standard Camping Area

-The main camping zone is in the northern corner of the festival site, overlooking Black Rock and the gorge.
-Lovely.
-It’s a spacious area, but please don’t bring tents that are bigger than necessary.
+The main camping zone is a spacious area, but please don’t bring tents that are bigger than necessary.
 The zone is strictly vehicle free, with a dedicated parking area roughly 200 to 300 metres away, so please be mindful that you will need to transport your tent and gear a short distance across the field.
 Once you’re set up, access to food, entertainment, activities, toilets and showers is all just a few minutes stroll away.
-The cost of weekend camping tickets is £40–£50 per adult, or £95–£130 for families, with the best deals available to those who book the earliest.
-Ticket price is inclusive of entry into the festival and access to all the great stuff that comes along with that.

 Rules of the campsite